-G.1.24.5.4 Curriculum G835P: Midwiferv and Neonatal Nursing
+G.1.24.5.4 Curriculum G835P: Midwifery and Neonatal Nursing

-The qualified student may register as an advanced nurse in Midwifery and Neonatal Nursing at the South African Council of Nursing.
+The qualified student may register as an advanced nurse in Midwifery and Neonatal Nursing Science at the South African Nursing Council.
 After completing the curriculum, he/she should be able to:

-- facilitate the promotion, maintenance and restoring of the health of the mother and child; - demonstrate critical-analytical, problem-solving mental skills, as well as apply ethical principles during the practise of midwifery and neonatal Nursing; - integrate professional and personal values and norms in the ethical-legal practising of Nursing; - analyse, organise and evaluate health information regarding the mother and child critically;
+- a) facilitate the promotion, maintenance and restoring of the health of the mother and child; - b) demonstrate critical-analytical, problem-solving mental skills, as well as apply ethical principles during the practise of Midwifery and Neonatal Nursing; - c) integrate professional and personal values and norms in the ethical-legal practising of Midwifery and Neonatal Nursing; - analyse, organise and evaluate health information regarding the mother and child critically; - show awareness regarding the importance of effective learning strategies, responsible citizenship, culture sensitivity, teaching, occupational matters and entrepreneurial capabilities in Midwifery and Neonatological Nursing; - f) organise and manage herself/himself and activities effectively in mother and child care; - g) facilitate Midwifery and Neonatal Health care as a specialist practitioner, leader, researcher and consultant; - apply intra- and interpersonal skills in the handling of stress and conflict to facilitate his/her own pursuit of wholeness, as well as that of others; - collaborate as an independent practitioner, leader and consultant with other disciplines within the health care system and the community health service for promoting, maintaining and restoring the health of the mother and child; - act as a health care facilitator for rendering quality Midwifery and Neonatal Nursing; - k) create and/or use teaching opportunities to facilitate and optimise the health of the mother and child;

-- show awareness regarding the importance of effective learning strategies, responsible citizenship, culture sensitivity, teaching, occupational matters and entrepreneurial capabilities in Midwifery and Neonatological Nursing; - f) organise and manage herself/himself and activities effectively in mother and child care; - g) facilitate midwifery and neonatal health care as a specialist practitioner, leader, researcher and consultant; - h) apply intra- and interpersonal skills in the handling of stress and conflict to facilitate his/her own pursuit of wholeness, as well as that of others; - collaborate as an independent practitioner, leader and consultant with other disciplines within the health care system and the community health service for promoting, maintaining and restoring the health of the mother and child: - act as a health care facilitator for supplying quality midwifery and neonatal nursing; - create and/or use teaching opportunities to facilitate and optimise the health of the mother and child; - I) develop and implement standards for quality assurance; - m) bring about, utilise and mobilise reference sources for the development of networks; - n) facilitate personal and professional development; - contribute significantly to the formulation of policies regarding the mother and child, as well as the development of midwifery and neonatal Nursing: - p) maintain professional excellence and capability by continual learning; and - q) use science and technology effectively and critically, showing responsibility regarding the environment and the health of others.
+- I) develop and implement standards for quality assurance; - m) bring about, utilise and mobilise reference sources for the development of networks; - n) facilitate personal and professional development; - contribute significantly to the formulation of policies regarding the mother and child, as well as the development of Midwifery and Neonatal Nursing; - p) maintain professional excellence and capability by continual learning; and - q) use science and technology effectively and critically, showing responsibility regarding the environment and the health of others.